-Accomplished Broadway costume designer Gregg Barnes will join us as a Design Competition adjudicator and participate in the Design Keynotes along with Scenic Designer Anna Louizos at the 71st annual SETC Convention in Louisville, KY.
+Accomplished Broadway costume designer Gregg Barnes joined us as a Design Competition adjudicator and participated in the Design Keynotes at the 71st annual SETC Convention in Louisville, KY.

 Meet Gregg Barnes